NehaDadhich/nehasFoodWorld/recipes/chilly-garlic-spaghetti.md

 ###Ingredients
 - 400g spaghetti
 - 2 dry red chillies
-- 1/2 tea spoon cornflour
+- 1/2 teaspoon cornflour
 - 2 large cloves of garlic, one finely chopped
-- 2 tea spoon oil
+- 2 teaspoon oil
-- 1/2 tea spoon soya sauce
+- 1/2 teaspoon soya sauce
 - 1/2 cup carrot, chopped
 - 1/2 cup beans, chopped
 - 1/2 cup cabbage, chopped
 - 1/2 cup capsicum, chopped
-- 1/2 tea spoon chilly flakes
+- 1/2 teaspoon chilly flakes
-- 1/2 tea spoon grounded black pepper
+- 1/2 teaspoon grounded black pepper
 - salt to taste

 ###Procedure
 *Spaghetti*
-- In a pan, add water, 1/2 tea spoon oil and a pinch of salt.
+- In a pan, add water, 1/2 teaspoon oil and a pinch of salt.
 Once the water has boiled, add the spaghetti to it.
 - Cook the spaghetti till they are 90% done and rinse them in running water.
 Rinsing them in running water ensures that there is no further cooking by the heat of spaghetti.

 *Chilly garlic sauce*